Geography & Environmental Studies

 3 Credits (6P)

-A field-based class where students complete exercises in physical, human, and environmental geography in the Southwest.
-May be offered as a two-week intensive class where students are away from Las Cruces and camping; or may be offered with weekend field trips depending on the instructor.
+A field-based class in which students acquire knowledge and skills in physical, human, and environmental geography of the U.S. Southwest.
+May be offered as a two-week intensive class where students are away from Las Cruces and camping or as a local class with weekend field trips.
 A lab fee for transportation and other expenses is required.
 Taught with GEOG 583.

 GEOG 488.
 GIS and Water Resources